Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Make it sweeter – I find that the fruit adds enough naturally sweet flavor, but you could always add a drizzle of honey or maple syrup to taste — sugar-free honey and sugar-free maple syrup work, too!

 - Sprinkle with toppings – Try chia seeds, hemp seeds, or even a sprinkle of homemade granola.
+Or, add a dallop of chia seed pudding.

 - Store: It’s best to drink this spinach banana smoothie fresh, but you can store it in the refrigerator for up to 1 day if you need to.